 A vacationing woman meets her ideal man, leading to a swift marriage.
-Back at home, however, their idyllic life is upset when they discover their neighbors could be assassins who have been contracted to kill the couple..
+Back at home, however, their idyllic life is upset when they discover their neighbors could be assassins who have been contracted to kill the couple.

 Spencer Aimes is just your average, undercover, government-hired super-assassin accustomed to a life of exotic European locales, flashy sports cars and even flashier women.
 But when he meets Jen Kornfeldt, a beautiful, fun-loving computer tech recovering from a bad break-up, he finds true love...and happily trades international intrigue for domestic bliss.
 Three years later, Spencer and Jen are still enjoying a picture-perfect marriage - that is, until the morning after Spencer's 30th birthday.
 That's when Spencer and Jen learn he's the target of a multi-million dollar hit.
 Even worse, the hired killers have been stalking the happy couple for years, and could be anyone: friends, neighbors, the grocery store clerk, even that crabby old guy shuffling across the street.
 Now Spencer and Jen are on the run for their lives.
 As their suburban paradise turns into a paranoid game of dodge-the-bullet, they must find out who wants Spencer dead and why, all the while trying to save their marriage...Written by

 By Arrangement with Steel Synch See more »

 36 of 43 people found this review helpful.

 Was this review helpful to you?